Arrow of time: Psychological/perceptual arrow of time

 A related mental arrow arises because one has the sense that one's perception is a continuous movement from the known past to the unknown future.
 This phenomenon has two aspects: memory (we remember the past but not the future) and volition (we feel we can influence the future but not the past).
 The two aspects are a consequence of the causal arrow of time: past events (but not future events) are the cause of our present memories, as more and more correlations are formed between the outer world and our brain (see correlations and the arrow of time); and our present volitions and actions are causes of future events.
 This is because the increase of entropy is thought to be related to increase of both correlations between a system and its surroundings and of the overall complexity, under an appropriate definition; thus all increase together with time.

 Past and future are also psychologically associated with additional notions.
 English, along with other languages, tends to associate the past with "behind" and the future with "ahead", with expressions such as "to look forward to welcoming you", "to look back to the good old times", or "to be years ahead".
 However, this association of "behind ⇔ past" and "ahead ⇔ future" is culturally determined.
 For example, the Aymara language associates "ahead ⇔ past" and "behind ⇔ future" both in terms of terminology and gestures, corresponding to the past being observed and the future being unobserved.
 Similarly, the Chinese term for "the day after tomorrow" 後天 ("hòutiān") literally means "after (or behind) day", whereas "the day before yesterday" 前天 ("qiántiān") is literally "preceding (or in front) day", and Chinese speakers spontaneously gesture in front for the past and behind for the future, although there are conflicting findings on whether they perceive the ego to be in front of or behind the past.
 There are no languages that place the past and future on a left–right axis (e.g., there is no expression in English such as *the meeting was moved to the left), although at least English speakers associate the past with the left and the future with the right, which seems to have its origin in the left-to-right writing system.

 The words "yesterday" and "tomorrow" both translate to the same word in Hindi: कल ("kal"), meaning "[one] day remote from today."
 The ambiguity is resolved by verb tense. परसों ("parson") is used for both "day before yesterday" and "day after tomorrow", or "two days from today".

-तरसों ("tarson") is used for "three days from today" and नरसों ("narson") is used for "four days from today".

 The other side of the psychological passage of time is in the realm of volition and action.
 We plan and often execute actions intended to affect the course of events in the future.
 From the Rubaiyat: